jckuri/Object_Detection_in_Urban_Environment/README.md

   }
 ```

+The data augmentation strategies produced a better learning curve with lower
+losses and its evolution was more stable through time than the previous experiment.

 **Tensorboard Visualization of Training with the Enhanced Experiment:<br/>**
 ![images/tensorboard_baseline.png](images/tensorboard_enhanced.png)

 And you can see how the data augmentation strategies improved the object detection